 Welcoming New Babies

-Cookies and More
+Cookies and More…

-We also have the annual and ongoing “Legacy Project,” which provides every new diakonal and pastoral student with a copy of the “Pastoral Care Companion,” given to them on the day they receive their fieldwork assignment.
-Though the book has “Pastoral” in the title, it is appropriate for both male and female churchworkers as it contains prayers, readings, hymns and liturgy that guide those caring for individuals in times of both celebration and distress.
+The Legacy Project provides every new diaconal and pastoral student with a copy of the “Pastoral Care Companion,” given to them on the day they receive their fieldwork assignment.
+Though the book has “Pastoral” in the title, it is appropriate for both male and female church workers as it contains prayers, readings, hymns, and liturgy that guide those caring for individuals in times of both celebration and distress.